 That’s because you can buy seats in advance.
 And there’s no physical card to keep track of.
 Although it’s a minor hassle to enter in a new card method every time, but that’s such a small thing it’s barely worth mentioning.

-If you want the pay-per-month option, you have to pay an initiation fee of $20 or $30, depending on which plan you choose.
+If the pay-per-month option is offered, you have to pay an initiation fee of $20 or $30, depending on which plan you choose.
 Don’t like it?
 Then you’ll have to pay the whole year upfront.
 I chose to pay the fee one time so I could cancel whenever I wanted.

 To skirt convenience fees, book movies through Facebook.
 Buy through Atom Tickets to get every 5th movie free through their service.
 And be sure to enter theater loyalty program numbers to earn credits toward more free movies.